dvillaj/Environment-Pandas/README.md

 This action will do:

-- Destroy the previous droplet if exists
-- Create a new 1GB RAM droplet (the cheapest one).
-This droplet can be power up later.
+- Create a new 1 GB RAM droplet (the cheapest one).
+This droplet can be power up later on DigitalOcean dashboard.
 - Execute the latest JupyterLab image from DockerHub
 - Update DuckDNS domain with the Droplet IP